robnewman/quilt-pagila-data/README.md

 robnewman/performance          latest               01431940787f667f46c3a0a2056ee0b16f899fc33c1c9db80ff376e337de3571
 ```

 ### 6.3.
-Use the data package directly from a notebook
+Use the data package directly from a notebook (create "cold client, cold server" conditions)

 Now we're ready to use the data package in our Jupyter notebook.
 We `import` it just like any other standard Python library and load the data into a Pandas data frame:

-!![Select all payments using Quilt data package][quilt-select-all-payments]
+![Select all payments using Quilt data package][quilt-select-all-payments]

-The equivalent command to insert the Quilt package data into a Panda's dataframe (**15635 rows × 6 columns**) takes **37ms**
+The equivalent command to insert the Quilt package data into a Panda's dataframe (**15635 rows × 6 columns**) takes **35ms**

-You immediately see **x2.5** performance difference between the Pandas `pd.read_sql()` query and the Quilt data package transformation into a Pandas data frame within the notebooks.
+You immediately see **x13** performance difference between the Pandas `pd.read_sql()` query and the Quilt data package transformation into a Pandas data frame within the notebooks.

-### 6.3.1.
-Another note about caching (Postgres and Quilt)

-Running both queries repeatedly in each respective notebook does change the performance after the initial query due to **caching**.
-Each successive query takes a slightly different amount of time.
+### 6.4.
+What about subsequent re-runs of the same data import (creating "warm client, warm server" conditions)?

+The screenshot below shows three subsequent iterations of the same import of Quilt-formatted data:

+![Select all payments using Quilt data package - iterations][quilt-select-all-payments-iterations]

 ### 6.4.
 Expand our benchmarking